yangshiteng/Automated-machine-learning-AutoML-/README.md

 * Step 5: Evaluate the model - Use a validation set to assess how well a trained model performs on unseen data.
 * Step 6: Tune parameters - Tune parameters to get better performance from XGBoost models.
 * Step 7: Get predictions - Generate predictions with a trained model and submit your results to a Kaggle competition.

+That leaves Step 3: Select a model.
+There are a lot of different types of models.
+Which one should you select for your problem?
+When you're just getting started, the best option is just to try everything and build your own intuition - there aren't any universally accepted rules.
+There are also many useful Kaggle notebooks (like this one) where you can see how and when other Kagglers used different models.

+Mastering the machine learning process involves a lot of time and practice.
+While you're still learning, you can turn to automated machine learning (AutoML) tools to generate intelligent predictions.